hyling/kean.github.io/_posts/2017-06-06-rxtesting.markdown

 }
 ```

-As you can see it is initialized with a paging service and two observable sequences that represent user *input* (`retryTap` and scroll view `didReachBottom`).
-The *outputs* are two other observable sequences: `pages` and `indicator`.
+The key for [engineering for testability](https://developer.apple.com/videos/play/wwdc2017/414) is being able to inject the *inputs* and record the *outputs*. `PagingScrollViewModel` is initialized with a paging service and two observable sequences that represent user input: `retryTap` and scroll view `didReachBottom`.
+The outputs are two other observable sequences: `pages` and `indicator`.

-One of the scenarios that I'd like to capture by unit tests is this:
+Here is one of the scenarios that I'd like to capture in my unit tests:

 > When the user scrolls to the bottom of the scroll view automatically start loading the next page and display a footer view with an activity indicator.
 If the request for the next page fails, show a footer view with an error message and a "Retry" button.

-It's a relatively complex scenario which would normally seem hard to test.
-But it's actually really easy using RxTest.
+It's a relatively complex scenario which would typically be hard to test.
+RxTest makes it easy.
 Let's first take a quick look at RxTest and then jump right into the test file.

 ## RxTest

 The main component of RxTest is a `TestScheduler` class.
-It is a "virtual time scheduler" which allows you to control time.
+It is a "virtual time scheduler" which allows you to "control time".
 You can use it to:

 - Create test observables which emit specific events at specific points in virtual time.
 For example, you can mock "Retry" button tap like this: